Getting Involved with the Clang Project

 - Evidence of a significant user community: This is based on a number of factors, including an existing user community, the perceived likelihood that users would adopt such a feature if it were available, and any secondary effects that come from, e.g., a library adopting the feature and providing benefits to its users.

 - A specific need to reside within the Clang tree: There are some extensions that would be better expressed as a separate tool, and should remain as separate tools even if they end up being hosted as part of the LLVM umbrella project.

 - A specification: The specification must be sufficient to understand the design of the feature as well as interpret the meaning of specific examples.
 The specification should be detailed enough that another compiler vendor could implement the feature.

 - Representation within the appropriate governing organization: For extensions to a language governed by a standards committee (C, C++, OpenCL), the extension itself must have an active proposal and proponent within that committee and have a reasonable chance of acceptance.
 Clang should drive the standard, not diverge from it.
 This criterion does not apply to all extensions, since some extensions fall outside of the realm of the standards bodies.

-- A long-term support plan: Contributing a non-trivial extension to Clang implies a commitment to supporting that extension, improving the implementation and specification as Clang evolves.
+- A long-term support plan: increasingly large or complex extensions to Clang need matching commitments to supporting them over time, including improving their implementation and specification as Clang evolves.
 The capacity of the contributor to make that commitment is as important as the commitment itself.

-- A high-quality implementation: The implementation must fit well into Clang's architecture, follow LLVM's coding conventions, and meet Clang's quality standards, including high-quality diagnostics and rich AST representations.
+- A high-quality implementation: The implementation must fit well into Clang's architecture, follow LLVM's coding conventions, and meet Clang's quality standards, including diagnostics and complete AST representations.
 This is particularly important for language extensions, because users will learn how those extensions work through the behavior of the compiler.